idaholab/moose/modules/reactor/doc/content/source/meshgenerators/AssemblyMeshGenerator.md

 - `ring_radii`: Length of ring radii comprising of assembly region, equivalent to [`PinMeshGenerator`](PinMeshGenerator.md)/[!param](/Mesh/PinMeshGenerator/ring_radii).
 - `ring_region_ids`: 2-D vector of region ids corresponding to radial and axial zones within ring regions of assembly mesh, corresponding to the ring-related region ids of the input parameter [`PinMeshGenerator`](PinMeshGenerator.md)/[!param](/Mesh/PinMeshGenerator/region_ids).
 Inner indexing is radial zones, while outer index is axial zones.
+- `is_homogenized`: Whether or not assembly mesh is homogenized, equivalent to the input parameter [`PinMeshGenerator`](PinMeshGenerator.md)/[!param](/Mesh/PinMeshGenerator/homogenized)

 If instead the assembly is represented as a lattice of pins, the following metadata is defined:

 - `pin_names`: List of mesh generator names of constituent pins in lattice.
-- `pin_lattice`: 2-D lattice of pins in assembly, where each location represents the index of the pin in the list of names under the `pin_names` metadata entry.
+- `pin_lattice`: 2-D lattice of pins in assembly, where each location represents the 0-based index of the pin in the list of names under the `pin_names` metadata entry.

 For each of the pins listed in `pin_names`, the pin-level metadata is also displayed when [!param](/Mesh/AssemblyMeshGenerator/show_rgmb_metadata) is set to true.
 A list of pin-level metadata that is defined on the assembly mesh can be found in [PinMeshGenerator](PinMeshGenerator.md).